SPECIAL EDUCATIONAL NEEDS AND DISABILITIES (SEND)

 We regularly review the school training schedule and professional development for all teaching and support staff to ensure there is the appropriate expertise to support children with special educational needs.

-The school is able to access training programmes from different organisations including the Triborough Training and Outreach team based at QE2 School.
+The school is able to access training programmes from different organisations including the borough training and as well as various outreach teams based in Hammersmith and Fulham.

 Individual training can also be arranged when necessary.×